All Episodes

 Welcome to Monday.

-Rush off uh having a wonderful time, I presume.
+Rushoff having a wonderful time, I presume.

 Well, I don't even know if he's up yet.

-It's he's off in Hawaii.
+He's off in Hawaii.

 We'll get into all of that.

-They've got protesters out in the water blocking the superferry.
+They've got protesters out in the water blocking the super ferry.

-No, this is uh some new super ferry that goes around to the islands and uh from island to island, and it's uh ninety-five million dollar Hawaii superferry, and they had their maiden run over the weekend, and they had a whole bunch of uh people get out there, the protesters get out there and block the ferry.
+No, this is some new super ferry that goes around to the islands and from island to island, and it's a $95 million Hawaii super ferry.

 Yeah, they're out there on their surfboards and all.